appoly/vue-sheet/README.md

 # Vue Sheet

 A flexible, accessible, and customizable Sheet component for Vue 3.
-Insipired by [Shadcn](https://ui.shadcn.com/).
+Inspired by [Shadcn](https://ui.shadcn.com/).

 ## Features